Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 Cyberport & Notebooksbilliger.de: For PC Enthusiasts

 Cyberport also has physical stores in several major cities, including Berlin, Hamburg, and Munich.
 In these locations, you can test mechanical keyboards, compare high-refresh-rate monitors side by side, and speak to staff who actually understand the difference between Thunderbolt 4 and USB4.
-For expats, Cyberport is known for having an English-speaking hotline and English support in their flagship stores.
+For expats, English-language support availability may vary by location and service channel, so expats should verify support options directly before purchasing.

 The real advantage of Notebooksbilliger.de is their configuration service.
 You can buy a laptop with a specific amount of RAM, a specific SSD size, and even a specific keyboard layout (including QWERTY for expats who struggle with QWERTZ).
 The big chains like MediaMarkt usually only sell pre-configured models.
 Notebooksbilliger.de lets you build closer to your exact needs without paying the full brand premium.